 Visiting Paris?
 A little planning will go a long way.
-Here are some tips on what neighbourhoods to stay in, how to get around and where to get all the travel info you need.
+Here’s an easy Paris travel guide with info on the best neighbourhoods to stay in, what to do and how to get around.

 Have you ever popped out of a Paris metro station, suitcase in hand, wondering what to do next?
 I have.
 Of course those were my I’m-a-free-spirit-and-don’t-need-to-plan days of travel.
 Since then, I’ve learned that when every hotel is ‘complet’ and jet lag is punching my eyeballs from the back of my brain, my free spirit wilts like a Monet waterlily in a drought.